tinacms/tina.io/content/docs/extending-tina/custom-field-components.md

 ## Using pre-built components

-If you do not want to provide your own component we have a few prebuilt components.
-The `ui.component` property is a string in this case and can be any registered field
+Tina also provides a variety of pre-built components.
+To specify these, the `ui.component` property should be configured with the string name of the registered field plugin.

 Below is a list of default fields.
 ### Default Field Plugins